 What bit me - bed bugs or fleas?

-If you're scratching at red marks on your body, you likely already have an infestation.
+If you're scratching at red marks on your body, you likely already have a bed bug infestation.
 If you have children and pets, check for signs of bites on them as well.
 Here are a few things that will help you figure out whether you have fleas or bed bugs, although it is important to remember that bite marks depend on the person and can be very situational:

 - Flea bites resemble a cluster of mosquito bites.
 They are usually randomly placed and often appear as dots with a dark red center from the single puncture bite of the flea's specially built mouth, allowing it to suck blood.